wrenoud/nos-fpm/markdown/chapter_7.md

 Page 5

 SOP: Ellipsoidally Referenced Surveys

 CREATING A TEMPLATE TO USE IN POSPAC 6.1
 
 

-File, New Project, double click on <Blank Template>
+File, New Project, double click on &lt;Blank Template&gt;
 Under Project Explorer, right mouse click on Unnamed and select Project settings

 